 Lieut.
 Bill Etches served with No.3 Commando during the Lofoten and Vaagso raids in Norway 1941, and on the St Nazaire raid in France, 1942.
 During Operation Chariot at St Nazaire Lieut.
 Lieut.
 Etches was assistant to Capt.
 Montgomery, RE, supervising demolition parties in the dry dock area.

-Lieut.
-Ovens served at the CBTC and is shown in a photo entitled "Commando Basic Training Centre - Officers Mess - 1945."
+Lieutenant Patrick Ovens served for a period at the CBTC and is shown in a photo entitled "Commando Basic Training Centre - Officers Mess - 1945."

 Post war he served as a Captain with 41 Independent Commando RM in Korea being awarded the Military Cross in 1951 for " gallant and distinguished service".

-On the 13th June 1964 the then Lieutenant Colonel Stevens MC was appointed OBE.
+- 13 June 1964 Lieutenant Colonel Stevens MC was appointed OBE.
+[3

 Charles Edward Vaughan, born 1893, was originally attached to No.7 and No.4 Commando before taking up his role as the Commandant of the newly formed Commando Depot (CBTC) at Achnacarry.